j-ew-s/recipes-api/README.md

 First, you should Create a docker image from this project by running

 ``
-docker build -t receipts-api .
+docker build -t recipes-api .
 ``

 then pull mongodb